AIARE 1 Avalanche Course

 Quick Info

-Duration 3 days (24 hours)
+Duration 2 field days + remote work (24 hours)

 Group Size 6 people per course